Glutamine: A Supplement Review

 What To Expect

 Glutamine is not like caffeine or fat burning supplements or the sauna belt, where you can feel an immediate result after consumption.
 Ok, maybe not the sauna belt.
 The effects of glutamine you can expect are increased post workout recovery with decreased DOMS (delayed onset of muscular soreness).
-Beyond this, the effects are generally not noticed, but are still there, such as increased resistance to illness, & a decrease in muscle breakdown.
+Beyond this, the effects are generally not noticed, but are still there, such as increased resistance to illness, and a decrease in muscle breakdown.

 There have been no incidences of toxicity reported with glutamine supplementation.
 Side effects seen with over-consumption have been constipation and upset stomach.